Table of Contents ×

 If anything, explainer clips have proven their value in helping businesses grow.
 If not, why would they have become standard?

-Explainer and demonstration video are two separate genres of video with unique functions and strengths.
+Explainer and demonstration videos are two separate genres of video with unique functions and strengths.

 More often than not, they can work together in the same conversion funnel, but in different stages of a process.